Carrum Downs

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Carrum Downs had a median income among taxpayers of $53,792 and an average income of $59,706.
-These figures are below the national average, which stood at $61,483 in FY2023.
-In Greater Melbourne, the median and average incomes were $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since FY2023, current estimates for Carrum Downs would be approximately $58,230 (median) and $64,632 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Carrum Downs ranked modestly, between the 45th and 52nd percentiles.
-Income distribution data shows that 40.1% of the population (9,476 individuals) fall within the $1,500 - 2,999 income range, which is similar to the regional level where 32.8% occupy this range.
-Housing affordability pressures are severe in Carrum Downs, with only 81.9% of income remaining after housing costs, ranking at the 43rd percentile.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows Carrum Downs had a median income among taxpayers of $53,792 and an average level of $59,706.
+These figures are below the national average, compared to Greater Melbourne levels of $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Carrum Downs would be approximately $58,230 (median) and $64,632 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes in Carrum Downs rank modestly between the 45th and 52nd percentiles.
+Distribution data shows 40.1% of the population (9,478 individuals) fall within the $1,500 - 2,999 income range, similar to regional levels where 32.8% occupy this range.
+Housing affordability pressures are severe in Carrum Downs, with only 81.9% of income remaining, ranking at the 43rd percentile.

 Frequently Asked Questions - Income